 Identifying Features: black and white fur; strong forefeet and long claws for rooting and digging

 BIOLOGY AND BEHAVIOR

-Skunks often den in burrows, but because Skunks prefer to do as little rooting and digging as possible, Skunks will use abandoned burrows dug by ground squirrels, fox, or coyotes, enlarging them only if necessary.
-If dens are scarce, Skunks will readily use brush piles, hollow logs, and culverts.
-In urban settings, Skunks den under decks, porches, or beneath buildings.
+Skunks often den in burrows, but because they prefer to do as little rooting and digging as possible.
+Skunks will use abandoned burrows dug by ground squirrels, foxes, or coyotes, enlarging them only if necessary.
+If dens are scarce, they will readily use brush piles, hollow logs, and culverts.
+In urban settings, they den under decks, porches, or beneath buildings.

 What Dangers Do Skunks Face?